First-Year Student Admission Requirements

 Slippery Rock University has a strong commitment to student success, and we thoroughly research the academic background of the students who tend to succeed at SRU.
 We use this information to establish admission guidelines for first-year students (new freshmen).

-- Official High School transcripts (including a 12th grade class schedule if applicable) sent from your school counselor electronically or they can email your official transcripts to firstname.lastname@example.org
+- Official High School transcripts (including a 12th grade class schedule if available) sent from your high school counselor electronically or your counselor can email your official transcripts to firstname.lastname@example.org

-- Applicants who do not meet the admission guidelines listed above are still encouraged to apply for admission if they are close to our admission guidelines.
-Such applicants may be asked to submit additional academic credentials and placed on a wait list for admission consideration.
+- Applicants who do not meet the admission guidelines listed above are still encouraged to apply.
+Such applicants will have their applications reviewed individually by a member of the admissions staff.
+Applicants may be asked to submit additional academic credentials and placed on a wait list for future consideration.

-- Wait listed applicants should strive to improve their grades and/or test scores and re-submit them to the Office of Admissions after the next marking period or re-test.
-Periodic review of the wait list will likely begin in November and offers of admission made on a rolling basis.
-Our goal is to have most of the wait list offers of admission made in March or April.
+- Wait listed applicants should strive to improve their grades and re-submit them to the Office of Admissions after the next marking period.
+Periodic review of the wait list will likely begin in November and offers of admission are made on a rolling basis.
+Our goal is to have most of the wait list decisions made in March or April.
 A final round of wait list offers may be made in mid-May on a space available basis.
 We encourage students to submit additional information if it improves the academic record.